 Total contributed

-Health is a thematic priority of Sweden’s framework for development cooperation.
-Sweden prioritizes health promotion and preventive health programs, sustainable health care systems and early warning systems for communicable diseases.
+Health is a thematic priority of Sweden’s new reform agenda for development assistance.
+Sweden prioritizes health promotion and preventive health programs, gender equality and sexual and reproductive health and rights (SRHR), sustainable health care systems and early warning systems for communicable diseases.

-The Swedish government renewed its support for and cooperation with the Global Fund with an updated strategy for 2019-2023.
+The Swedish government is an active supporter and partner to the Global Fund through the P7 constituency.
+Sweden played an integral part in shaping the Global Fund strategy for 2023–2028, “Fighting Pandemics and Building a Healthier and More Equitable World”.
 The strategy entails cooperation on achieving the 2030 Agenda for Sustainable Development, equal health, and sexual and reproductive health and rights.
-The shared objective is to stop the epidemics, contribute to more sustainable health systems in countries and ensure that all people enjoy their basic human rights and gender equality.
+The shared objective is to stop the three diseases as public health threats, contribute to more sustainable health systems in countries and ensure that all people enjoy their basic human rights and gender equality.